 Dr. Eric Mazzi has over 25 years of experience in applied engineering practice, policy research, and teaching for energy systems.
-His professional experiences include aerospace engineering, combustion and air pollution consulting, energy utility operation and maintenance, and industrial energy management.
-He was the Power SmartTM Instructor in UBC’s Master of Engineering Clean Energy program from 2009-2014, and is currently an Adjunct Professor of Energy Management at the New York Institute of Technology.
+His professional experiences include aerospace engineering, combustion, and air pollution consulting, energy utility operation and maintenance, and industrial energy management.
+He was the Power SmartTM Instructor in UBC’s Master of Engineering Clean Energy program from 2009-2014 and is currently an Adjunct Professor of Energy Management at the New York Institute of Technology.
 Dr. Mazzi has taught energy efficiency and conservation, thermal systems engineering, fluid mechanics, human behavior change, and supervised over 100 Masters of Engineering projects on a variety of topics.
 He has completed due diligence technical review and measurement & verification (M&V) on many electric and thermal energy projects for industrial plants and buildings.

 Dr. Mazzi holds B.Sc. and M.Sc. degrees in mechanical engineering, and a doctorate degree in resources and environment.
 He is a registered professional engineer in British Columbia and California.
 He completed a doctoral training fellowship in UBC’s Bridge program, a one-year teaching fellowship in UBC’s University Sustainability Initiative, and was formerly a Research Collaborator in UBC’s Sustainable Building Science Program.
 Dr. Mazzi is a Certified Energy Manager (CEM) and Certified M&V Professional (CMVP).
-He is an active member of the IPMVP committee and Statistics/Uncertainty sub-committee (www.evo-world.org).
+He is an active member of the IPMVP committee and the Statistics/Uncertainty sub-committee (www.evo-world.org).

-Clint is currently a consultant and instructor providing optimization services for industrial, commercial, and institutional customers.
+Clint is currently a consultant and instructor providing optimization services for industrial, commercial and institutional customers.
 He previously served as Senior Buildings Engineer for Pacific Northwest National Laboratories, Senior Energy Engineer with NORESCO, Inc., and the Director of Advanced Solutions for Johnson Controls, Inc. Clint served as the Director of Oklahoma State University’s Industrial Assessment Center while pursuing a Ph.D.
-His broad experience in energy management has included conducting of over 150 industrial, commercial, and institutional energy surveys over 20 years.
-He has published widely in the energy field and made numerous presentations at national and international conferences.
+His broad experience in energy management has included the conducting of over 150 industrial, commercial, and institutional energy surveys over 20 years.
+He has published widely in the energy field, and made numerous presentations at national and international conferences.